+We visit the sultan’s palace (Istana Alwatzikhoebillah), the only one thing we found on the internet about Sambas.
 In fact the building is modest, nothing special, the beauty lies in the rest of the city.
 People bathe, brush their teeth and children plunge into this great river whose water, however, is not exactly pristine.

 Birds in cages and no beer

 Almost all the houses have cages with various birds on the veranda.
 Seems like this is a local trend.
 We are really happy to be here, even if it’s impossible to find a beer.
 We are told it’s illegal but it is not true at all.
 In this city 99% of the population is Muslim and they are really convinced it is unlawful.

 We meet am English teacher from Flores, another Indonesian island of christian majority, which confirms that beeris absolutely legalin Indonesia and there is also domestic beer, just there isn’t any here in Sambas, apparently.
 He says he just drinks when he comes back home for holidays… we will discover shortly that he could find beer way much closer.